Caravan and Camping

 Q Is there free camping in Denmark?

 A No, we have a number of very good caravan/holiday/camping parks in and around Denmark.
 Visit the accommodation section of this website or phone (08) 9848 2055 for booking information.
 Other sites include Parry Beach located west of Denmark (fee charged), Cosy Corner and Shelleys Beach located east of Denmark within a National Park (fee charged).
 Please note that camping in car parks and road stops is not permitted in Denmark Shire.

 Q Can I book Parry's Beach campground?

-A No, bush-style camping is available at Parry Beach on a first-come-first-served basis.
+A No, bush-style camping is available at Parry Beach on a first-in best dressed basis.
 Bookings cannot be made in advance.
 If there is availability upon your arrival at the site you can stay for a maximum of 3 weeks.
-A caretaker will collect a fee $10 for 2 people ($5 per additional adult and $2 per school age child) daily.
+A caretaker will collect a fee (cash only) $17 for 2 people per night, $100 per week ($8.50 per additional adult and $3 per school age child) daily.
 Facilities include a solar hot water shower, toilets and BBQ facilities.
 Dogs on leads are permitted.

 Q Is there a dump Point in Denmark?